When To Take Creatine for Brain Health, Muscle Recovery & More

 It’s a better idea to adjust your creatine dosage based on your personal lifestyle factors and remain open to changing your dosage as you see how your body responds.

-Here’s what current research says about when to take creatine:
+Here’s what current research says about when it's better to take creatine:

 Research examining the optimal timing of creatine supplementation in relation to exercise has yielded conflicting results.
 One study investigated whether consuming five grams of creatine before exercise yielded superior outcomes compared to consuming it after exercise.